 Tofu Ling and the Carp Banner is a nice book for exposing young children to the festival of Tango no Sekku and the culture of Japan.

 This article was posted on Wednesday, September 28th, 2011 at 8:20 pm and is filed under Books & Stories, Childrens Stories, Countries & Cultures, Holidays Around the World, Japan, Tango no Sekku - Japanese Boys' Festival.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply